 If you wish to read more about IBOR, we’ve created a complete guide to Investment Book of Record which includes multiple articles.

 We also encourage you to check out the IBOR RFI template and incorporate these questions into your next RFI.
-You can also directly check out our list of vendors currently known to be delivering a generation 3 IBOR.
+You can also directly check out our list of the Best Investment Book of Records.

 If you'd like to find out more about Limina's IBOR and see it in action, why not book a no-obligation demo with us?